AdobeDocs/target.fr-FR/help/administrating-target/reporting.md

 * Indique si l&#39;effet élévateur estimé des recettes doit être affiché dans le rapports
 * Autoriser ou non des priorités affinées

+>[!NOTE]
+>
+>Gardez à l’esprit que le fuseau horaire, la devise et les adresses IP pour exclure les paramètres s’appliquent aux activités qui utilisent [!DNL Target] le rapports.
+Ces paramètres ne s’appliquent pas aux activités qui utilisent [Analytics pour la Cible (A4T)] comme source de rapports (/help/c-integrating-target-with-mac/a4t/a4t.md).

 ![Rapports de page](/help/administrating-target/assets/reporting.png)

 ## Solution Rapports Cloud

 Définissez des options qui déterminent les données utilisées pour vos résultats et rapports.

-Sélectionnez [!DNL Target] ou Adobe Analytics comme source de création de rapports pour vos activités.
+Select the reporting source for your activities, either [!DNL Target] or [!DNL Adobe Analytics].
 Vous pouvez également choisir de sélectionner votre source de création de rapports pour chaque activité.

 Tenez compte des informations suivantes pour le choix de votre source de création de rapports :

+* Si cette option est définie sur **[!DNL Target]**, vous ne pouvez pas activer une activité dont la source de création de rapports est [!DNL Analytics] You must change the reporting source to [!DNL Target] in your activity or change the reporting source to **[!UICONTROL Select per activity]** in **[!UICONTROL Administration]>[!UICONTROL Reporting]**.
+* If the reporting source is set to **[!DNL Analytics]** here, you are not allowed to activate an activity that uses [!DNL Target] as the reporting source (the reporting source is specified as **[!UICONTROL Target per activity])**.
+You must change the reporting source to[!DNL Analytics]in your activity or change the reporting engine to**[!UICONTROL Select per activity ]**in**[!UICONTROL Administration]>[!UICONTROL Reporting ]**.
+* If the reporting source is set to **[!UICONTROL Select per activity]** here, you can create, activate, and deactivate activities that are supported by the selected reporting source.
+For a matrix of supported activities, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.
-* La création, l’activation et la désactivation d’activités d’[!UICONTROL attribution automatique], de [!UICONTROL ciblage automatique] et de [!UICONTROL personnalisation automatisée] (PA) sont autorisées, quelle que soit la source de création de rapports sélectionnée.
-Ces activités ne sont pas prises en charge lorsque vous choisissez [Adobe Analytics comme source de création de rapports pour Adobe Target (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md).
-Même si vous désignez Analytics comme étant votre source de création de rapports, [!DNL Target] se charge de la création des rapports pour ces activités.
+* [!UICONTROL La création, l’activation et la désactivation des activités de personnalisation] automatisée sont autorisées, quelle que soit la source de rapports sélectionnée.
+Automated Personalization activities are not supported when you choose [Adobe Analytics as the reporting source for Adobe Target (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md).
+Even if you specify [!DNL Analytics] as your reporting source, [!DNL Target] is used as the reporting source for Automated Personalization activities.
+For more information, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.
-* Si la source de création de rapports désignée est Analytics, vous ne pouvez pas activer une activité dont la source de création de rapports est [!DNL Target] (la désignation de Target comme source de création de rapports se fait activité par activité).
-Vous devez désigner Analytics comme source de création de rapports directement dans l’activité ou modifier la sélection dans Sélection par activité, dans Configuration > Préférences.
-* Si cette option est définie sur [!DNL Target], vous ne pouvez pas activer une activité dont la source de création de rapports est Analytics.
-Vous devez désigner [!DNL Target] comme source de création de rapports directement dans l’activité ou modifier la sélection dans Sélection par activité, dans Configuration > Préférences.
-* Si cette option est définie sur Sélection par activité, vous pouvez créer, activer et désactiver les activités prises en charge par la source de création de rapports sélectionnée.
-Pour consulter une matrice des activités prises en charge, voir [Adobe Analytics comme source de création de rapports pour Adobe Target](/help/c-integrating-target-with-mac/a4t/a4t.md) (A4T).
-* Lorsque vous passez du test A/B manuel à l’[!UICONTROL attribution automatique] ou au [!UICONTROL ciblage automatique], toutes les mesures et audiences pour la création de rapports sont perdues, dans le cas où l’activité A/B manuelle n’est pas prise en charge dans les activités d’[!UICONTROL attribution automatique] et de [!UICONTROL ciblage automatique].

 ## Fuseau horaire du Rapports